Haribhusal320/Curriculum-Vitae/README.md

-"This is my resume created with the latest HTML and CSS technologies, featuring modern styling techniques."
+This is my resume created with the latest HTML and CSS technologies, featuring modern styling techniques.